UNC-Libraries/SCTS-Documentation/Style Guide.md

 - :smiley: _J.
 M. Dent and Sons_

-## Punctuation within folder titles
+## Punctuation for container lists

 Do not end folder titles with a period.